 For the case of calling on external subprograms written in other languages, see subclause 6.19 Unused variable [YZS]].

-Language rules prevent the changing of a discriminant of a variable unless the whole object is written, so reinterpreting an object’s components is not possible.
+Language rules prevent changes to a discriminant of a variable unless the whole object is written, so reinterpreting an object’s components is not possible.
 Record extensions require that the extension components be written or read by subprograms with visibility to the extensions, hence those elements will be correctly interpreted.

 6.37.2 Guidance to language users